 Head and neck cancer is more likely to happen in adults over the age of 50 and is twice as likely to occur in men.
 Risk factors include:

 - Poor oral hygiene

 - Ethnicity, especially of Asian descent (nasopharynx cancer)

-Typical symptoms of head and neck cancer often include a persistent sore throat, difficulty swallowing, a mouth sore that will not heal and hoarseness of the voice.
-Other symptoms are dependent on the location of the cancer, but often may include:
+Typical symptoms often include a persistent sore throat, difficulty swallowing, a mouth sore that will not heal, and a hoarse voice.
+Other symptoms depend on the location of the cancer, but often may include:

 - Unexplained bleeding in the mouth

 - Red or white patches in the mouth

 - Difficulty breathing and/or speaking